 We are always looking for creative ways to promote the site and our maker’s businesses, both on and ‘offline’.
 We use a combination of direct mailings to our substantial database of ABC1 consumers of contemporary craft. • We work to maximize our presence in the design and consumer media to ensure national magazine coverage and online promotions. • We produce regular e-newsletters and a blog with features and promotions to increase traffic to the site. • Social networking is a key element to our marketing campaign and we have many followers on Facebook and Twitter.
 These followers are customers, events organisers, makers and gallery and shop owners. • We supply our makers with high quality fliers to distribute and display at events and exhibitions, establishing their link with madebyhandonline. • We work closely with some of the key national craft events.
-We sponsor The Great Northern Contemporary Craft Fair, The Contemporary Craft Festival in Bovey Tracey, Made London, Made Brighton and Made by Hand in Wales, and we link to their promotional activities as well as presenting Maker Awards. • We work with makers who understand the importance of collaboration and mutual promotion for long term success • We work with like minded businesses to create exhibition opportunities for our makers, as well as developing marketing activities to promote the site.
+We sponsor The Great Northern Contemporary Craft Fair, The Contemporary Craft Festival in Bovey Tracey, Tutton & Young's Made London and Made Brighton, and Made by Hand in Wales and Cheltenham, and we link to their promotional activities as well as presenting Maker Awards. • We work with makers who understand the importance of collaboration and mutual promotion for long term success • We work with like minded businesses to create exhibition opportunities for our makers, as well as developing marketing activities to promote the site.

 The madebyhandonline style and day to day running...

 Excellently styled and lit photography is the essential ingredient to successful selling online.
 The madebyhandonline style is crisp, luxurious, enticing and inspiring.
 We’ve designed our site carefully so that it’s free from clutter – allowing our maker’s work to speak for itself.
 Makers provide the majority of their own images to match the madebyhandonline style.
 We work closely with our makers to ensure that images are of a high standard, creating coherency and consistency across the site, from the Home page to each of the individual maker's pages.
 Orders are made directly on the site.
 UK Post and Packaging costs are included in the on screen price so that buyers do not accrue numerous postage costs as they shop.
 We also take international orders and have been regularly sending work to Australia, America, and Europe.
 A lot of our customers enjoy our commission facility where they can work with our makers to design something truly bespoke.
 This facility is optional and our system is very flexible, allowing makers to tailor their pages to suit them.
-We monitor the orders, manage the transactions and hold buyers details, which are then passed on to the maker who sends their products to the buyer directly using some of our madebyhandonline packaging, which we will supply.
+We monitor the orders, manage the transactions and hold buyers details, which are then passed on to the maker who sends their products to the buyer directly using some of our madebyhandonline packaging, which we supply.
 We work closely with our makers to offer guidance with images and any technical support if needed.

 Much more than a shopping site...

 We’ve also created a resource section on the site and work with other organisations to promote all UK makers, not just our own sellers.
-We promote our makers personally on our What’s On page, and promote the whole site at all the major national craft events.
-This year madebyhandonline will again be sponsoring The Contemporary Craft Festival in Bovey Tracey, The Great Northern Contemporary Craft Fair, Made London, Made Brighton and Made by Hand in Cardiff.
+We promote our makers personally on our What’s On page, and promote the whole site at major national craft events.
+This year madebyhandonline will again be sponsoring The Contemporary Craft Festival in Bovey Tracey, The Great Northern Contemporary Craft Fair, Made London, Made Brighton and Made by Hand in Cardiff and Cheltenham.
 Our resource section helps to create a strong supportive community for makers - providing information on national events, professional development, exhibitions and opportunities as well as keeping you informed about news within the craft industry.
 As well as selling your work, the site is also a useful and interactive resource providing essential up to date information that affects you as makers, new and established.

 How much does it cost and what to do now...?